barepants/monoid-jekyll/docs.md

 ## Tag and category archives

 Monoid supports tag and category archive pages by the [Jekyll Archives](https://github.com/jekyll/jekyll-archives) plugin.
 Run `gem install jekyll-archives` to install if you don't use Gemfile.
-And add configuration to `_config.xml` like this:
+And add configuration to `_config.yml` like this:

 {% highlight yaml %}
 gems: